thelfer/mfem-mgis/docs/source/user_guide/nonlinear_algorithms.rst

    \mathbb{u}^{(n+1)} = \mathbb{u}^{(n)}+\frac{1}{2}\,\delta\,\mathbb{u}^{(n)}

-This reduction of the amplitude repeated until a estimation of the solution that does not lead to an integration failure
+This reduction of the amplitude is repeated until an estimation of the solution that does not lead to an integration failure is found.